nessessence/Kaldi_ASR_Tutorial/README.md

 2. the pairs of the word which contained in both the general dictionary and `full_vocab` will be in `lexicon-iv.txt`.
 3. the word which contained in the `full_vocab`(which we have been generated since data preparation), but not in the general dictionary will be in `vocab-oov.txt` (oov standfor "out-of-vocab").
 4. generates the pronounciations of those oov-vocab using a pre-trained Sequitur G2P model in `conf/g2p_model` and stores the pairs in `lexicon-oov.txt`.
-5. merge `lexicon-iv.txt` and `lexicon-oov.txt` then adding silent symbol (typically (<SIL>,SIL)) at the end to generate the `lexicon.txt`.
+5. merge `lexicon-iv.txt` and `lexicon-oov.txt` then adding silence symbol (typically (<SIL>,SIL)) at the end to generate the `lexicon.txt`.
 6. generate the other files.
-Note: all the files are in an alphabetical order. and you change the parameter `ss` at the top in ` /utils/prepare_dict.sh ` file to set the silent symbol as you want.
-(In this tutorial use "<SIL>" as the silient symbol )
+Note: all the files are in an alphabetical order. and you change the parameter `ss` at the top in ` /utils/prepare_dict.sh ` file to set the silence symbol as you want.
+(In this tutorial use "<SIL>" as the silence symbol )

 Let's look at each file format and example.